 Employees that work hard and prioritise the business goals are amazing assets to have, but if they don’t live a balanced lifestyle and only focus on their job performance, they are more likely to burn out.

-Creating a work environment where employees feel lucky to work with the business rather than resent their job will create a sense of commitment and loyalty between employees and the business.
+Creating a work environment where employees feel lucky to work with the business rather than resent their job will create a sense of commitment and loyalty between employees and the business and is definitely one of the answers to the question “How to improve employee engagement?”.

 Effective ways to create this sense of commitment include: